Posted 5 July 2017 by Sal

 The Concept of Moving Through Time

-Inquirer: Experientially, I can see that all I experience is now.
-I can say there is nothing behind the curtain, and if I look, I’m now and I’ve always been this now.
-I can see that, but there’s a feeling that the “I am” that is now is because of what’s been.
+I can see that all I experience is now.
+I can say there is nothing behind the curtain, and if I look, I’m now, and I’ve always been this now.
+I can see that!
+But there’s a feeling that the “I am” that is now, is because of what’s been before.
 Does that make sense?

-Sal: What’s moving through time?
-You should be able to find something if it’s moving through time.
-Right?
+What’s moving through time?
+You should be able to find something if it’s moving through time, right?
 If there’s something about you that is moving through time, what is it?

 I would say this, just whatever this is.

-Where is the time?
+Where is time?
 Whenever you look, when is it?
 Is it now?

-Yes.
-So, there’s the idea that if someone hit me on my arm, my arm would hurt and that hurt would continue to be there even though the hitting was over.
+Yes, and there’s the idea that if someone hits me on my arm, my arm would hurt, and that hurt would continue to be there even though the hitting was over.
 So, I feel there’s a causality and a connection.

-The causality happens in the Play of Leela, in Maya, in the mind.
-Just like the movie happens on the screen.
+The causality happens in the mind.
+The analogy that is commonly used is to the movie appearing on the screen.
 The screen is never moving.
-On the screen, there appears to be pictures that are moving, right?
+On the screen, there appear to be pictures that are moving, right?
 They’re all moving now, but the screen itself is not going anywhere.
-The now is not going anywhere.
 The pictures are just appearing and disappearing every millisecond, right?
 Every millisecond a new picture is appearing.
 Not in time because the screen is not going anywhere.
 It stays right there.

-So, in the movie of this now, if this mind tries to remember previous frames, it will create something called time.
+In this movie of now, if the mind tries to remember previous frames, it will create something called time.
 That creation of time, however, is just an appearance, isn’t it?
 It’s not actual.
 As you see for yourself, there’s only, always now.
-Your whole life it’s always now.
+Your whole life is always now.
 It’s always been now.
 From the first day you can remember, it’s been now.
 Also, the moment you die, it’s going to be now.

 On the screen of now, is just this movie playing here.
-Then the mind says, “okay, this indicates time,” and it creates linear time which is just a concept.
+Then the mind says, “Okay, this indicates time,” and it creates linear time, which is just a concept.
 Conceptually, it’s fine.
 There’s nothing wrong with having the concept of time.
-Conceptually, it’s true in the Play of Leela.
+Conceptually, it’s true.
 Next week, you book your flight or schedule your dentist appointment, but it’s all happening now.
 When it comes, it’s still now, isn’t it?
 The concept of time in this manner is not at all harmful.

 The harmful aspect of time is the psychological aspect of time.
-The thought that says, “Oh, when I was a child, this happened to me and . . . . “ When we hold on to these memories, it causes pain now from things that don’t actually exist, now.
+It is a thought that says, “Oh, when I was a child, that happened to me and that is why I am…” When we place value on these memories, it causes pain now from things that don’t actually exist, now.

-Okay, I do see it is totally irrefutable.
+Okay, I do see that is totally irrefutable.

-It’s fine to have that concept.
-The thing we want to do is be free from suffering.
+The thing we want is to be free from suffering.
 Having the concept that someone hit my arm and it happened yesterday, is part of the movie.
 It’s fine, but the fact of the matter is there is only now.
 That’s true, isn’t it?
 There is no yesterday, is there?
-That’s actual truth.
-Truth is only what you know now.
-You can experience now as truth.
+That’s the actual truth.
+Truth is only what you know, now.
 Anything else has to be in the mind.
-The rest is at best, inaccurate.

-Inquirer 2: Something you said previously about the screen and the movie helped me see somthing a little bit differently.
-It is the idea that the current image appearing on the screen is absolutely not dependent on anything that appeared on the screen before it, right?
-This image can be there without it having had any previous image.
+Inquirer 2: Something you said previously about the movie screen helped me see something a little bit differently.
+It’s the idea that the current image appearing on the screen is absolutely independent of anything that previously appeared on the screen.
+This image can be here without it having had any previous image.